bio-user/cellrep/README.md

-# Cellular Line Representation using Text Mining
+# Computational Representation of Cellular Lines: A Text Mining Approach

 This repository contains the code and related resources for the project focused on the computational representation of cellular lines using text mining techniques.